 International Paper is a global paper and packaging company that has been donating to WFPUSA through its Coins for Kids programme, providing school meals to poverty stricken areas around Nairobi, Kenya.
 Learn more.

-Kemin, provider of health and nutritional solutions to the agrifoods, food ingredients and pharmaceutical industries, provides WFP with technical expertise in the field of food quality maintenance and quality assurance systems.
+Kemin, provider of health and nutritional solutions to the agrifoods, food ingredients and pharmaceutical industries, supports WFP with technical expertise in the field of food quality maintenance and quality assurance systems.
 Learn more.

 Michael Kors, the world-renowned fashion house, supports WFP through the company’s yearly fund- and awareness-raising campaign called Watch Hunger Stop, which raised over 5 million meals in its first year through the sale of a limited-edition watch and in-store donations.
 Learn more.

-PostNL – the mail, parcel and e-commerce corporation – is a longstanding supporter of WFP, providing financial support to our School Meals Programme in Malawi through a variety of fundraising initiatives, including the annual sale of the popular cookbook Master Chefs for Home Chefs.
+PostNL – the mail, parcel and e-commerce corporation – is a longstanding supporter of WFP, providing financial support to our School Meals Programme in Malawi through a variety of fundraising initiatives, including the annual sale of its popular cookbook.
 Learn more.

 UPS Foundation has contributed over $2.5 million in financial, skilled volunteer, capacity building and in-kind services to WFP since 2007 and forged a multi-year partnership in 2009 to enhance WFP’s global capacity to better respond to emergencies.
 Learn more.